Rat Race (film): Plot

-The racers reunite in Silver City and fight to open the locker, only to find it empty.
-Outside, Sinclair's assistant Harold Grisham and call girl, Vicki, are making off with the money.
-The locksmith, still attached to the runaway balloon, suddenly appears and maneuvers it to drop the cow on Grisham and Vicki.
-He then ties the money bag to the balloon, but it accidentally slips out of his grip and into the sky.
-The racers chase the balloon to a charity concert where Smash Mouth is performing, and the band and crowd mistake the money for a donation.
-Once the racers see what a global difference the money could make, they have a change of heart and decide to donate it all.
-Sinclair and his patrons arrive at the scene and Nick horrifies them by announcing they will match the money raised.
-Sinclair is distraught as the donations total shoots past $19 million, and the racers celebrate by dancing and crowd-surfing to "All Star".
+The other racers arrive in Silver City and fight to open the locker, only to find it empty.
+Outside, Sinclair's assistant Harold Grisham and call girl Vicki run off with the money, but the locksmith appears and maneuvers the balloon to drop the cow on Grisham and Vicki.
+The balloon then flies into a Smash Mouth charity concert, where the band and crowd mistake the money for a donation.
+When the racers see what a global difference they could make, they have a change of heart and donate all the money.
+When Sinclair and his patrons arrive, Nick horrifies them by announcing they will match the money raised.
+The racers celebrate with the band by dancing and crowd surfing while a distraught Sinclair sees the total donations shooting past $19 million.